solid/solidproject.org/_posts/implement/apps/vocabularies/2019-08-29_extended-creation.md

 ---
-layout: internal
+layout: post
-title: "3.1- Vocabulary creation"
+title: "Improve your vocabulary"
-permalink: implement/apps/vocabularies/3-1-extended-creation
+permalink: implement/apps/vocabularies/create/extended
+tags: [implement, vocabularies]
+categories: [Implement]
 ---

 This tutorial extends the [quickstart vocabulary creation](3-1-quickstart-creation), make sure to complete it first.
 Just as a reminder, here is a graphical representation of the terms we want to include in our vocabs: